simonpartridge86/Chews-App-Frontend/README.md

 In addition to technologies that we'd learned on the School of Code bootcamp, namely, React and Auth0, we also selected a number of tools that were new to the team, namely, Next.js, Vercel, Chakra UI and Tailwind CSS:

-- Next.js was selected for its improved SEO and performance, dynamic routing, and server-side fetching and rendering.
+- Next.js was selected for its improved SEO and performance, dynamic routing, and server-side rendering and pre-fetching.
 - Vercel was used as the favoured deployment option for Next.js apps.
 - Chakra UI was used for its simple-to-use and highly functional modular components, which enhanced the appearance and functionality of our app and reduced development time.
 - Tailwind CSS was selected for convenient styling of custom components and responsive layouts.